1and1/neberus/README.md

 ### Maven

-- Add a dependency to `neberus-doclet` to get access to Neberus annotations in your code.
+- Add a dependency to `neberus-core` to get access to Neberus annotations in your code.
 - Configure the maven-javadoc-plugin to use the Neberus doclet